Who is eligible for ADA Paratransit?

-- Restricted (or conditional) eligibility—meaning that you are able to use buses and trains for some trips and that you may use Dial-a-Ride for other trips
+- Conditional eligibility—you are able to use bus and light rail for some trips and that you may use Paratransit/Dial-a-Ride for other trips.

-- Denial of Eligibility—meaning that in Valley Metro’s opinion, you are able to use Valley Metro buses and light rail, which means that you are not eligible for ADA Dial-a-Ride service
+- Denial of eligibility—meaning that based on the functional assessment, you are able to use bus and light rail for all trips.
+You are not eligible for ADA Paratransit/Dial-a-Ride service.

 In accordance with ADA requirements, you may appeal an eligibility determination with which you disagree.
 Details about Valley Metro’s appeals process will be included with your eligibility determination letter.

-In accordance with ADA requirements, Valley Metro will provide automatic Dial-a-Ride eligibility for any person visiting the Phoenix area if:
+In accordance with ADA requirements, Valley Metro will provide Paratransit/Dial-a-Ride eligibility for any person visiting the Phoenix area if,

-- You live in an area where there is no transit agency, but you have a disability that will prevent you from using Valley Metro buses and trains for some or all trips.
+- You live in an area where there is no transit agency, but you have a disability that will prevent you from using Valley Metro bus and light rail service for some or all trips.